NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Haunting Vision.md

 Choose two ability boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free ability boost.

 You're trained in the Religion skill and the Dahak Lore skill.
-You gain the [[Feats/Student of the Canon|Student of the Canon]] skill feat.
+You gain the [[Student of the Canon|Student of the Canon]] skill feat.

 *Source: Pathfinder: Age of Ashes Player's Guide* *OGL*